codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

           source: false
 {{< /highlight >}}

-Example 2 - To merge Pull Requests with the `master/main` branch, simply set `source:true`.
+Example 2 - To merge pull requests with the `master/main` branch, simply set `source:true`.
 This will trigger the build on `master/main` branch once the pull request has been merged.

 {{< highlight yaml "style=paraiso-dark">}}
 triggering: